 - BODS (Bus Open Data Service)

-BODS provides bus timetable data for every local bus service in England.
-It emerged from the Bus Services Act 2017, which included improvements designed to make commercial bus services more accessible to passengers and is a Department for Transport led initiative to enable new applications, products and services for passengers.
-Commercial bus operators must add …
+BODS provides bus timetable (TransXChange), real time vehicle location (SIRI-VM) and fares (NeTEx) data for every local bus service in England.
+It was commissioned following the Bus Services Act 2017, which included improvements designed to make commercial bus services more accessible to passengers.
+It is a Department for Transport led initiative to enable new applications, …

 A software cache stores data so that future requests for that data can be served faster; the data stored in a cache is the result of an earlier request for the same data which is then stored locally or somewhere along the network, such as a router or switch network device.
 The more requests that …